Table mountain pine

 Table Mountain pine, Pinus pungens, also called hickory pine, prickly pine, or mountain pine, is a small pine native to the Appalachian Mountains in the United States.

 Description

 Pinus pungens is a tree of modest size (6–12 m), and has a rounded, irregular shape.
 The needles are in bundles of two, occasionally three, yellow-green to mid green, fairly stout, and 4–7 cm long.
 The pollen is released early compared to other pines in the area which minimizes hybridization.
 The cones are very short-stalked (almost sessile), ovoid, pale pinkish to yellowish buff, and 4–9 cm long; each scale bears a stout, sharp spine 4–10 mm long.
 Sapling trees can bear cones in as little as 5 years.

 Buds ovoid to cylindric, red-brown, 6-9 mm, resinous.

+Morphology

+Pinus pungens is a native, slow-growing conifer.
+It is often small in stature and exceedingly limby.
+It rarely grows beyond 66 feet (20 m) tall, though the tallest individual recorded was 95 feet (29 m).
+Pinus pungens is typically around 16 in diameter at breast height (DBH).
+The maximum recorded DBH was 34 in.
+The trunks of Pinus pungens are often crooked and have irregularly shaped cross-sections.
+Older trees tend to be flat-topped, while young trees can vary in form from that of a large bush when open-grown, to slender with relatively small limbs when grown in a dense stand.
+Table Mountain pine typically has long, thick limbs on much of the trunk even in closed canopy stands.

+Male cones are 1.5 cm long.
+Female cones are sessile and range from 4.2 to 10 cm long.
+Cone scales are tough and armed with broad, upwardly curving spines.

+Taxonomy

+Pinus pungens was described by British botanist Aylmer Bourke Lambert (1761–1842) in 1805.